 Roo played the bass, with possum on drums, Bandicoot swung on the harmonium.

-Drongo would warble a sound warm and clear.
-Bat’s jazz guitar was smooth to the ears.
+Drongo would warble a sound warm and clear, Bat’s jazz guitar was smooth to the ear.

-They’d come from the trees, from the Mallee and swamps, to jump and to jive, to swing and to stomp,
+They’d come from the trees, from the Mallee and swamp, to jump and to jive, to swing and to stomp,

-to dance through the night right up to the morn, all dazzled, enchanted by Davey’s sweet horn.
+to dance through the night right up to the morn, all dazzled, delighted by Davey’s sweet horn.

-Then one moonlit night Davey didn’t appear.
-It seemed that their friend had gone, disappeared!
+Then one full moon night he didn’t appear.
+It seemed their friend Davey had just disappeared!

-The animals searched all the places they knew, and even looked inside the park rangers’ shoe.
+The animals searched all the places they knew - his burrow, the creek and the park rangers’ shoe.

 But Davey was nowhere.
-He could not be found.
+He couldn’t be found.
 ‘Where can he be?’ his friends wondered and frowned.

-As day turned to night, a smell filled the air.
-The sky had turned black and a bushfire declared.
+As night turned to day a smell filled the air.
+The sky had turned black.
+A bushfire declared!

 Thoughts of poor Davey were put to one side as everyone ran to find places to hide.

-Then out of the blue on one bright full moon night, the sound of a horn was heard soft and light.
+All hope had faded.
+Then later that night the sound of a horn was heard soft and light.

-‘Could that be Davey?’ croaked frog in surprise.
-The crowd was amazed and tears filled their eyes.
+‘Could that be Davey?’ asked Roo in surprise.
+They ran to the creek and tears filled their eyes.

-He took to the stage and blew that sweet horn, and everyone danced from dusk until dawn.
+He hopped back on stage, picked up his horn and blew that sweet jazz from dusk until dawn.